dubzzz/fast-check/documentation/1-Guides/Runners.md

                         // it replays only the minimal counterexample skipAllAfterTimeLimit?: number; // optional, skip all runs after a given time limit
-                        // in milliseconds (relies on Date.now): disabled by default
                         // in milliseconds (relies on Date.now): disabled by default }
 ```